 Internal-use Software.
 The Company capitalizes direct costs incurred in the development of internal-use software.
 Amounts capitalized are reported as a component of computer software within property and equipment.
-The Company capitalized approximately \$10.5 million, \$16.7 million and \$16.2 million of internal-use software development costs for the years ended December 31, 2010, 2009 and 2008, respectively.
+Internal-use software development costs capitalized for the years ended December 31, 2011, 2010 and 2009, are reflected in the following table (in thousands):